 This may seem like a very bizarre post for a 19 year old to be writing but in fact I have been working at wedding venues since I was 16 years old and I have become accustomed to wedding trends over the years.
 In fact I thought about writing this post since friends of my parents' have to decided to tie the knot at one of the venues I work at and they asked me for my advice about how to make their June wedding unique and stand out from everybody else's.

 I love walking into work at 11am, and seeing the ideas that the bride and groom have come up with- especially as they make their special day truly individual.
 I have seen my fair share of weddings: some of them direly boring, others which I have been very tempted to join in with.
 Whatever you want your day to be like: a typical white wedding; an elegant affair; a 'fete' style summer party or a themed do, the most important thing is that you have a fun time, and so do your guests.
-Thus the future husband and wife must make every effort to make sure that guests integrate and have something to talk about.
+Thus the future husband and wife must make every effort to make sure that guests integrate and have something to talk about.1) If the catering company offers non-plated meals this is definitely the best option.

 This is not to say that I am endorsing the free-for all buffet style which I don't think is a particularly elegant option for anyone as it means that many come back with food piled high!
 At the venues where I work, in order to create a fun, rustic, individual touch to weddings rather than plating food individually, the waiters and waitresses will bring out a big wooden board of meat, a big bowl of beans and a bowl of potatoes (for example).
 As a table you help yourself to food by passing your plate around which will inevitably get your table talking (and not just to the person on one side of you).
 I absolutely love this system as it is a far more sophisticated version of the buffet style and you interact with everyone around you.